 Escaping the Children

 If you have young children, it may be tempting to think you won't need childcare if you're working from home.
-If you can do productive and creative work while a five year old demands you get him another cup of juice, or starts wailing because his older brother just called him a baby, you're a better person than I am.
-Or maybe you have better behaved kids.
+If you can do productive and creative work while a four year old demands you get him another cup of juice, or starts crying because his older brother just called him a baby, you're a better person than I am.
+Or maybe you have better behaved kids. :)

 You don't necessarily have to commit to paying for expensive childcare to find stretches of time to focus on your business.
 If you get creative, you might find a family member (I don't know where I'd be without my mom) who can help out, or a friend who's willing to take turns with childcare (you babysit your friend's kids one day, your friend babysits your kids another day).
 Or maybe you need to set your alarm an hour or so earlier in the morning (yes, I know, less sleep...) so you can start working before the rest of your household is awake.
 Whatever solution works for you, if you have young kids, you will need to find regular time to escape from them to focus on your business.